 - 3.11 The adopted Core Strategy identifies a requirement of at least 135 hectares of employment land to be developed between 2013 and 2030 (Policy EC2 and EC3). - 3.12 Since 2013, there has been 30.29 hectares developed.
-Therefore, approximately 104.71 hectares remains to meet the requirement.
-There is approximately 81.82 hectares of employment land which remains undeveloped from the existing employment sites allocated within the RUDP (Policy E1).
-There is approximately 51.9 hectares of employment land available through committed sites with planning permission on windfall sites (non-allocated sites to avoid double counting).
+Therefore, approximately 102.47 hectares remains to meet the requirement.
+There is approximately 41.32 hectares of employment land which remains undeveloped from the existing employment sites allocated within the RUDP.
+There is approximately 5.19 hectares of employment land available through committed sites with planning permission on windfall sites (non-allocated sites to avoid double counting).
+Therefore, there is a shortfall of approximately 58.2 hectares as shown in Figure 3-1.